rylan-justice/cessation/README.md

 # Cessation

-Initiates the termination of startup processes
+Initiates the termination of startup processes.

 ## Installation